RocketMan/zookeeper/docs/Playlists.md

 **Notes:**
 * If you add an event to a live playlist (one that is on-air 'now') and do not supply a `created` property, created will be set automatically;
+* Added or modified events are automatically positioned to the correct position in the playlist relative to their created time;
+* Added events with no created time are placed at the end of the playlist;
 * To modify an event, you must specify _all_ attributes.